Dove World Outreach Center Quran-burning controversy: Terry Jones

 Terry Jones was born in October 1951 in Cape Girardeau, Missouri.
 He attended college for two years, worked at a hotel, and joined the now defunct Maranatha Campus Ministries.
-He moved to Cologne, Germany, where in 1981 he founded a charismatic church, the Christian Community of Cologne (CGK).
+He moved to Cologne, Germany, where in 1981, he founded a charismatic church, the Christian Community of Cologne (CGK).

 Jones received an honorary degree from an unaccredited theology school in 1983, and began using the title "Doctor."
 He was fined for this misuse of a credential title by a German administrative court.
 By the late 2000s, the CGK grew to have a membership of approximately 800–1000.
 According to the German magazine, Der Spiegel, the congregation kicked Jones out in 2008 due to the "climate of fear and control" that he employed, which included elements of "brainwashing" and telling congregants to beat their children with rods.
 He was accused of improper use of church funds, and forcing congregants to labor for free.
 A leader of the Cologne church said Jones did not "project the biblical values and Christianity, but always made himself the center of everything."
 Others accused him of being violent and fanatical.
 Deutsche Presse-Agentur reported that church members said Jones ran the Cologne church like a cult, using psychological pressure.

 Between 2001 and 2008, Jones served as the part-time pastor of the Gainesville, Florida church Dove World Outreach, frequently traveling back and forth between Germany and the United States.
 Jones assumed full-time duties at Dove World Outreach in 2008 after leaving the German church.
 By September 2010, Dove World was said to have 50 members, with about 30 members reportedly attending services.

-In 2010 Jones published Islam Is of the Devil, a polemic that claims Islam promotes violence, and that Muslims want to impose sharia law in the United States.
+In 2010, Jones published Islam Is of the Devil, a polemic that claims Islam promotes violence, and that Muslims want to impose sharia in the United States.
 After Jones announced the Quran burning, the German Evangelical Alliance denounced his theological statements and his craving for attention.

 Following an invitation from the English Defence League, Jones considered attending a rally in Luton in the UK in February 2011 to share his views.
 The anti-fascist group Hope not Hate petitioned the Home Secretary to ban Jones from entering the country.
-In January 2011 Home Secretary Theresa May announced that Jones would be refused entry to the UK 'for the public good'.
+In January 2011, Home Secretary Theresa May announced that Jones would be refused entry to the UK 'for the public good'.

 Jones' actions have prompted a religious group to place a $1.2 million bounty on his head; Hezbollah, a Lebanese political party and militant group, has announced a $2 million bounty.